YellowSakura/aimailsupport/README.md

 $ npm run test
 ```

-However, it is necessary to prepare an ```.env``` file beforehand, with the keys for the various LLM services in the following format:
+However, it is necessary to prepare an ```.env``` file in the project root directory beforehand, with the keys for the various LLM services in the following format:

 ```
 anthropic_api_key = KEY_VALUE